Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Magnetic pitch angles

-We compute the magnetic pitch angles of 8 spiral galaxies M51, M83, NGC~1068, NGC~3627, NGC~4736, NGC~4826, NGC~6946, and NGC~7331.
-The other galaxies have a) vertical $B$-fields along the galactic outflows (i.e. M82, NGC~253, and NGC~2146); b) parallel $B$-fields along the galactic disk in edge-on galaxies (i.e. Centaurus A); and c) constant $B$-fields in the central 1 kpc (i.e. Circinus, NGC~1097).
-For these galaxies, we do not perform any analysis based on the magnetic pitch angles with exception of the global $B$-field orientation histograms and integrated $B$-field orientation in the full disk of galaxies as described in Section \ref{subsec:BmapsFIR}.
-Thus, this section only describes the analysis of the magnetic pitch angles of spiral galaxies.
+We compute the magnetic pitch angles of 8 spiral galaxies M\,51, M\,83, NGC\,1068, NGC\,3627, NGC\,4736, NGC\,4826, NGC\,6946, and NGC\,7331.
+The other galaxies have a) vertical $B$-fields along the galactic outflows (i.e. M\,82, NGC\,253, and NGC\,2146); b) parallel $B$-fields along the galactic disk in edge-on galaxies (i.e. Centaurus A); or c) constant $B$-fields in the central 1 kpc (i.e. Circinus, NGC\,1097).
+For these galaxies, we do not perform any analysis based on the magnetic pitch angles with exception of the global $B$-field orientation histograms and integrated $B$-field orientation in the full disk of galaxies as described in Sec.\,\ref{subsec:BmapsFIR}.

 Figure \ref{fig:pitch_angle_profiles} shows the magnetic pitch angles as a function of the galactocentric radius at FIR, \mFIRPsi, of the sample of spiral galaxies.
 Our FIR observations trace the $B$-fields from $0.1$ kpc to $5$ kpc in radius for most galaxies, and up to $15$ kpc in NGC~7331.
 We also compute the magnetic pitch angles at 3 and 6 cm, \mRadioPsi, whenever available, using the same LOS measurements as those at FIR wavelengths.
 Table \ref{tab:pB} shows the median magnetic pitch angles across the full galaxy disk.